tmroyal/OptionSetter.js/README.md

   date: {
     type: 'date'
   },
-  tags: [] // default is empty array, and is not validated };
+  tags: [] // default is empty array.
+This property is not validated.
+};
 ```

 #### type (String)

-This specifies the expected type for the value.
-This can either be one of the default types specied below, or a user defined type
+The expected type of the value.

+This can be one of the default types specified below or a user defined type
-created with ``OptionSetter.addType``.
-Setting the type allows it to be validated.
-Also, when the default property is set to
+created with `OptionSetter.addType`.
+Setting the type allows it to be validated as that type.
-OptionSetter.default, the default will be provided according to how the type is defined.
+Further, when the default property is set to `OptionSetter.default`, the default will be provided
-(For example, the 'date' type provides a default of the result of ``new Date()``.)
+according to the type specified.
+(For example, the 'date' type provides a
+default of the result of `new Date()`.)

 Example:
 ```